 3 shows a day, 2 stations.

 Young Joe Rumore had developed a following, both in listeners and in sponsors.
 Joe had a unique situation with WVOK dealing with both his sponsors and his listeners, both situations intertwined into each other.
 In dealing with his sponsors, Joe would buy time from the station, and then sold the time directly to his sponsors.
 This plan worked perfectly.
 Making this plan work was the fact that Joe had three shows a day.

 Joe would start the day at 9 A.M. with an hour long show for the housewives who listened.
 Joe would then have a show from 12 to 12:30 P.M. for the farmers at lunchtime.
 Not to leave out the after-school crowd, Joe had a program from 3 to 4:15 P.M.
 On top of this busy schedule, Joe also had a weekly inspirational music program on Sunday mornings.
 All of these shows were done live.
 This is unheard of in today’s radio market, both the workload and the live work.

 Within the first five years at WVOK, Joe had up to 33 sponsors, which included Alabama Flour Mills, located in Decatur, Golden Eagle Syrup, located in Fayette, Sessions Peanut Oil, located in Enterprise, Bell Meade Crackers, and Philco products.
-Also added within the first couple of years was the second 50,000 watt radio station, WBAM in Montgomery, which was also owned by the same people that owned WVOK, which gave Joe complete statewide and most of the Southeast coverage.
+In 1952, the second 50,000 watt radio station, WBAM in Montgomery, began carrying The Joe Rumore Show by tape, from 9 – 9:30 a.m.
+WBAM owned by the same people that owned WVOK, which gave Joe complete statewide and most of the Southeast coverage.